-Dozens injured in Pakistan as police try to clear massive protests
+2 dead, 200+ injured in Pakistan as police try to clear massive protests

 Story highlights

+- Protesters on Saturday tried to break into an official's home, police said

-- About 100 people were arrested Saturday
+- About 100 people were arrested Saturday in protests that began November 8

-Islamabad, Pakistan (CNN)More than 100 people have been injured as police and paramilitary troops in the Pakistani capital moved Saturday to end a two-week protest, officials said.
+Islamabad, Pakistan (CNN)Two people have died and more than 200 others have been injured as police and paramilitary troops in the Pakistani capital moved Saturday to end a two-week protest, hospital officials said.

-Scores of protesters had been blocking a key road connecting Islamabad and the neighboring city of Rawalpindi since November 8.
+Protesters had been blocking a key road connecting Islamabad and the neighboring city of Rawalpindi since November 8.

 The group is demanding the resignation of the country's law minister for what it considers blasphemy after amended parliamentary bills weakened rules that require lawmakers to reference the Prophet Mohammed when taking their oaths.

+Protesters on Saturday tried to break into the home of Law and Justice Minister Zahid Hamid, police in the Punjabi city of Sialkot said.
+Hamid and his family weren't home at the time.
+The gate at the residence was damaged, police said.

-Pakistan Interior Minister Ahsan Iqbal had given protesters until last Thursday to disperse, but they continued their demonstration.
+Pakistan Interior Minister Ahsan Iqbal had given protesters around Islamabad until last Thursday to disperse, but they continued their demonstration.

 Video from the scene Saturday showed law enforcement forces carrying sticks and firing tear gas and rubber bullets at protesters.
 Groups of protesters could be seen throwing rocks with their hands or using slingshots.